 According to the curriculum a completed semester is equivalent to 30 credits.

-Each semester in the Tourism Programme is built up of credits, while the Master Programme in Economics is built up of 120 credits.
+Minimum number of credits in the Bachelor’s Programme is 210 credits, while the Master’s Programme is built up of 120 credits.

 The Faculty courses are worth 3 or 6 credit either.